apollographql/apollo-ios/docs/source/fetching-queries.md

 If you want to use the custom scalars within your code, you must set `passthroughCustomScalars` to true either at the command line or using Swift Scripting.

 Once you've done that, you can either create your own type locally or use a `typealias` to declare an equivilent.
 This is very, very frequently used with `Date` types.
-Please see the [Custom Scalar Playground Page](https://github.com/apollographql/apollo-ios/blob/main/Playgrounds/ApolloMacPlayground.playground/Pages/CustomScalars.xcplaygroundpage/Contents.swift) available within the `apollo-iOS` repo for a full example using a custom date type.
+Please see the [Custom Scalar Playground Page](https://github.com/apollographql/apollo-client-swift-playground/blob/main/Apollo.playground/Pages/CustomScalars.xcplaygroundpage/Contents.swift) for a full example using a custom date type.

 #### JSON and other Custom Scalars with multiple return types